-Mr. Guo Qi Cai (郭啟才), aged 71, has been a deputy general manager and a chief engineer of the Group since May 2010 who is primarily responsible for the overall research and development activities for mould fabrication and technologies applied by the Group.
+Mr. Guo Qi Cai ("Mr. Guo"), aged 72, has been a deputy general manager and a chief engineer of the Group since May 2010 who is primarily responsible for the overall research and development activities for mould fabrication and technologies applied by the Group.
 Before joining the Group, Mr. Guo worked in Nanjing 6902 Factory (南京6902工廠) from 1970 to 1985 as an engineer.
 He then worked in Xiamen Gaoning Electronics Co., Ltd. (廈門高寧電子有限公司) from 1985 to 1994 and his last position was a general manager.
 Mr. Guo worked in Tongda Shishi from 1994 to 2010 as the assistant general manager and chief engineer.
 He has over 40 years of experience in design and development of moulds in the electronics industry.
 He studied machinery manufacturing in Chongqing Institution of Communication Engineering (重慶通訊工程學院) from 1975 to 1978.
 He has not held any directorships in any public listed companies in the past three years.

-Mr. Ba Ping An (巴平安), aged 46, is the head of the engineering department and is primarily responsible for the overall project development and to improve the production process of the Group.
-He studied plastic moulding technology and its related equipment in Huazhong University of Science and Technology, Hankou Branch (華中理工大學(漢口分校)) (currently known as Jianghan University) from September 1992 to July 1995.
-Mr. Ba has over 10 years of experience in engineering field and specialises in computer applicant moulding design in the PRC.
-Before he joined the Group, Mr. Ba worked in Dading Company Accessory (Shanghai) Co., Ltd. (大碇電腦配件(上海)有限公司) from July 2004 to March 2012 and his last position was an assistant manager in the engineering department.
-Mr. Ba joined the Group in April 2012 as a manager of the engineering department and has been promoted as the head of the engineering department since April 2014.
+Mr. Yang Zhi Ling ("Mr. Yang"), aged 52, has been a general manager of the Group since February 2022 who is primarily responsible for the overall project development and to improve the production process of the Group.
+Mr. Yang has over 20 years of experience in monitoring new factory and facilities setup and business improvement.
+Before joining the Group, Mr. Yang worked in Wonderful Technology (Henan) Co., Limited from 2013 to 2022 and his last position was a general manager.
+Mr. Yang worked in Tongda Shishi from 2007 to 2013 as the BU manager.
 He has not held any directorships in any public listed companies in the past three years.